anabeacm/anabeacm/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=7a007a&height=120&section=header"/>

-## Hello!
-I'm Ana Beatriz!
+# Hi, I'm Ana Beatriz 👋
+### Telecommunications Engineering Student | IT Technician | Software Development Enthusiast

 My name is Ana Beatriz, I'm 20 years old, and I live in Brazil.
 I have a degree as an IT Technician (2025) from the Federal Institute of Ceará - IFCE and I'm currently studying Telecommunications Engineering at Universidade Federal do Ceará - UFC.

-- Access my portfolio via GitHub Pages: <a target="_blank" href="https://anabeacm.github.io/exhibition-deploy/"> **Ana's portfólio** </a>
+I'm currently learning Object-Oriented Programming (OOP) with Python, practicing MATLAB through simple Linear Algebra projects, and designing a website interface in Figma.

+- 🌐 Portfolio → <a href="https://anabeacm.github.io/exhibition-deploy/">**Ana's Portfólio**</a>

-- One of my favorite hobbies is reading, and I am passionate about Brazilian cinema
+- 📖 One of my favorite hobbies is reading, and I am passionate about Brazilian cinema!

-- 🗯️ Some dreams come true, **be hopeful**
+- 🗯️ Some dreams come true, **be hopeful!**

 <a target="_blank" href="https://www.instagram.com/ana_lua_beatriz/"> <img height="30" width="120" alt="Instagram-AnaBeatrizCarvalhoMenezes" src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white"/></a>